2013 Ohio Performance Test

 The purpose of the Ohio Wheat Performance Test is to evaluate wheat varieties, blends, brands, and breeding lines for yield, grain quality and other important performance characteristics.
 This information gives wheat producers comparative information for selecting the varieties best suited for their production system and market.
 Varieties differ in yield potential, winter hardiness, maturity, standability, disease and insect resistance, and other agronomic characteristics.
 Selection should be based on performance from multiple test sites and years.

 Each entry was evaluated at five test sites (see front cover) using four replications per site in a randomized complete block design.
 Plots consisted of 7 rows, 7.5 inches apart and 35 feet long.
 Participating companies specified the seeding rate used for each of their varieties.
-Tests were planted within sixteen days after the fly-safe date and approximately 30 pounds of nitrogen was applied at planting followed by the addition of 80-100 pounds in early spring.
+Tests were planted within twenty one days after the fly-safe date and approximately 30 pounds of nitrogen was applied at planting followed by the addition of 80-100 pounds in early spring.
 Herbicides and insecticides were applied as needed for weed and insect control, and the following data were collected:

 Yield is reported in bushels per acre at 13.5 percent moisture.